baloise/resteasy-test/README.md

 # ResteasyTest
 ResteasyTest provides a convenient way to test JAX-RS resource in your JUnit test.
 It allows you to define you're REST endpoints in your tests classes and verify that the exposed resources work properly.
 ResteasyTest is similar to [JerseyTest](https://github.com/jersey/jersey/blob/master/test-framework/core/src/main/java/org/glassfish/jersey/test/JerseyTest.java) but uses [Resteasy](https://resteasy.github.io/) as provider and is not as feature rich.
 The dependencies used are the same as in JBoss EAP / WildFly.
 These are [undertow](http://undertow.io/) as ServletContainer, [Resteasy](https://resteasy.github.io/) as JAX-RS implementation and [jackson 2](https://github.com/FasterXML/jackson) for JSON support.

+# How does it work
+ResteasyTest starts undertow using a free port on your system.
+In your JUnit test you define JAX-RS endpoints which are deployed to undertow.
+These endpoints can be tested with the methods `post()` and `get()` which use [ResteasyClient](https://docs.jboss.org/resteasy/docs/3.0-beta-3/userguide/html/RESTEasy_Client_Framework.html) to send the requests to the started undertow instance.

 # Setup dependencies
 Because ResteasyTest isn't available as Maven dependency in the Maven Central Repository yet, you need to include it in your project yourself.
 If demanded, I will make the effort to include it.